Disentangled Multimodal Representation Learning for Recommendation: Introduction

-Thus far, there have been many approaches have been proposed to exploit various types of side information, such as attributes~\cite{cheng2016wide,chen2018attention}, reviews~\cite{catherine2017transnets,mcauley2013hidden,tan2016rating,cheng20183ncf,chen2018neural,cheng2018aspect,chin2018anr} and images~\cite{kalantidis2013getting,mcauley2015image,he2016vbpr,wang2017your}.
-Most existing methods often explore the capability of a single modality, like review~\cite{cheng20183ncf,chen2018neural,cheng2018aspect,chin2018anr} or image~\cite{kalantidis2013getting,mcauley2015image,he2016vbpr,wang2017your}, on enhancing the recommendation performance.
-In the multimedia domain, it has been well-recognized that features from different modalities are complementary to each other and the use of multi-modal features can further improve the performance in general~\cite{Nie2016Learning,guo2018multi}.
-In recent years, researchers have also exploited the multimodal information for learning more comprehensive user and item representation in recommendation systems~\cite{zhang2016collaborative,zhang2017joint,hsieh2017cml,liu2018MAML,wei2019mm,Wei2019GRCN}.
+So far, there have been many approaches proposed to exploit various types of side information, such as attributes~\cite{cheng2016wide,chen2018attention}, reviews~\cite{catherine2017transnets,mcauley2013hidden,tan2016rating,cheng2018aspect,chin2018anr} and images~\cite{mcauley2015image,wang2017your}.
+Most existing methods often explore the capability of a single modality, like reviews~\cite{cheng2018aspect,chin2018anr} or images~\cite{mcauley2015image,wang2017your}, on enhancing the recommendation performance.
+In the multimedia domain, it has been well-recognized that features from different modalities are complementary to each other and the use of multi-modal features can help improve the performance in general~\cite{guo2018multi,Hehe2020Tomm,Fan_Yang_2020}.
+In recent years, researchers have also exploited the multimodal information for learning more comprehensive user and item representation in recommendation systems~\cite{zhang2016collaborative,zhang2017joint,hsieh2017cml,liu2018MAML,wei2019mm,Wei2019GRCN,DingMWC22}.
 Based on how multimodal information is utilised in user and item embedding learning, we broadly classify the existing methods into two types.
-The first one is to integrate the features learned from different modalities via a linear~\cite{zhang2016collaborative,wei2019mm,Wei2019GRCN} or non-linear method~\cite{zhang2017joint,liu2018MAML} to obtain a joint representation for each user or item.
+The first type integrates the features learned from different modalities via a linear~\cite{zhang2016collaborative,wei2019mm,Wei2019GRCN} or non-linear method~\cite{zhang2017joint,liu2018MAML} to obtain a joint representation for each user or item.
 For instance, JRL~\cite{zhang2017joint} concatenates the representations learned from ratings, reviews and images to form the final representation.
-The other type often adopts a regularization scheme to constrain the relations between representations of different modalities in a latent space~\cite{hsieh2017cml,liu2018MAML}.
+The other type utilizes a regularization scheme to constrain the relations between representations of different modalities in a latent space~\cite{hsieh2017cml,liu2018MAML}.
 For example, CML~\cite{hsieh2017cml} uses the multimodal features as a regularization term with a designed loss to facilitate the embedding learning of items and users.